Murray Bridge News aims to:

 Murray Bridge News is committed to ethical journalism, as detailed in the Media, Entertainment and Arts Alliance’s code of ethics.
 This includes a commitment to honesty, accuracy, fairness and disclosure of relevant information; emphasising a person’s characteristics only when relevant; attributing information to its source wherever possible; disclosing conflicts of interest; using fair, honest and responsible means to obtain information; not plagiarising; respecting people’s right to privacy; and correcting factual errors.

 Murray Bridge News publishes a mix of stories which are free to all and those which are accessible only to paying subscribers.
-Articles will generally be accessible to all if they have been supplied in a substantially complete form, such as a press release; or if they concern:
+Articles will generally be accessible to all if they have been supplied in a substantially complete form, or if they concern:

 public health and safety